dorianneto/api-notes/README.md

 It's necessary have installed OpenSSL, PDO and Mbstring PHP Extension.

+*This api is authenticated by JWT, then, it's interesting that you read the [JWT Auth wiki](https://github.com/tymondesigns/jwt-auth/wiki)*

 ## Installation

 ...

 ## API

-This api is authenticated by JWT, then, it's interesting that you read the [JWT Auth wiki](https://github.com/tymondesigns/jwt-auth/wiki)
+See the full documentation through this [link](http://hsa.dorianneto.com.br).

 Route | Description
 ------|------------